Rrodriguez-microchip/SAME54-measuring-frequency-with-GCLK_IN/README.md

 TC0 acts as a precise 1ms gate timer, TC2 counts incoming pulses from an external signal routed through GCLKIN → GCLK3 → PCHCTRL[26], and the result is printed over UART via SERCOM2.
 TC4 generates the test signal used as the input source.

-> **Key insight:** GCLK3 and TC2 must be initialized **after** TC4 starts, because GCLK3 is sourced from GCLKIN (an external pin).
+> **Key insight:** GCLK3 and TC2 must be initialized **after** external signal is provided, because GCLK3 is sourced from GCLKIN (an external pin).
 Initializing GCLK3 before the clock source is present causes the synchronization busy-loop to hang indefinitely.

 ## Related Documentation